vuxcode/pr1-project-Livraan/README.md

 > After getting some help from Colin I have made great progress on my quiz.
 All the objects and prototypes are replaced.
 One thing need fixing and that is the check answer function.
 After that I can focus on the progress bar and eventually the result list.

+> I finally got the help to fix my previous problem.
+It was just one tiny detail that was wrong and I got an "aha" moment.
+Now the quiz works as expected.
+I then removed the unnecessary comments with the obejcts and prototypes that was left.
+Then made some new comments to every step in the code so I can understand it easier.
+>
+> What's left on the list are:
+>
+> * Creating a progress bar instead of "progress text"
+>
+> * Creating a result page where every question is displayed.
+If the user answered wrong on one question the text of that question are red, if the user answered right the text of that question will be green.
+The answers will not be displayed.

 > Links:
 >
 > https://www.w3schools.com/default.asp